Glyphack/Glyphack/content/blog/contributing-to-python-docs.md

 The [first](https://github.com/python/cpython/pull/104986) & [second PR](https://github.com/python/cpython/pull/104986) were the result of reading the grammar and `ast` package docs and finding inconsistencies.

+Also after I was working on my type checker I started reading PEPs and playing around with other Python type checkers such as pyright.
+Then suddenly ( I found )[https://github.com/quora/pyanalyze/issues/707] a rule in PEP-586(https://peps.python.org/pep-0586/#illegal-parameters-for-literal-at-type-check-time) which was not possible to implement with Python ast structure.
+I haven't started an issue for this one yet because it requires more effort but it's another opportunity.

-Well, I think that when we start out programming, it's best to be exposed to these opportunities of reading the actual framework/tool documentation and trying to understand and contribute if there's something to improve.
+I think that when we start programming journey, it's best to be exposed to these opportunities of reading the actual framework/tool documentation.
-Or just, in general, look more into the source rather than reaching for tutorials.
+Or just, in general, look more into the source/docs rather than reaching for tutorials.